 Public programs will take place throughout the run of the exhibition.
-Programs include “Civic Talk: Chicago Blues,” a discussions with Joy Bivins and legendary blues harmonica player and singer Billy Branch; the Blues Bus Tour that stops at Chess Records; and a three-part Blues Community Concert Series in Fall of 2018.
+Programs include “Civic Talk: Chicago Blues,” a discussion with Joy Bivins and legendary blues harmonica player and singer Billy Branch; the Blues Bus Tour that stops at Chess Records; and a three-part Blues Community Concert Series in Fall of 2018.

-As part of the museum’s dedication to accessibility, sign language interpreters are available by request, and special tours for people who have low vision or who are blind will be available by request beginning in June.
+As part of the Museum’s dedication to accessibility, sign language interpreters are available by request and special tours for people who have low vision or who are blind will be available by request beginning in June.

 “Amplified: Chicago Blues” is supported by an IncentOvate grant from the City of Chicago Department of Cultural Affairs and Special Events, Education Sponsor BMO Harris Bank, and the Chicago Community Trust.
 Established in part by The Elizabeth Morse Charitable Trust and Elizabeth Morse Genius Charitable Trust, the “Exhibition Innovation Fund” has provided additional funding for this exhibition.
 Digitization of the Raeburn Flerlage Photography Collection supported by The Gladys Krieble Delmas Foundation.

 ABOUT THE CHICAGO HISTORY MUSEUM